joshvonkorff/Project-3/README.md

 *An even more technical note:* the reason we must predict the English frequency is that it is possible for words of a particular frequency to *typically* be more common in the corpus than in English.
 In particular, if there are 10,000 rare words that are expected to occur with probability 1/200, then 50 are expected to appear.
 Each of these words *necessarily* appears 200 times more frequently than expected, simply because once is 200 times more than 1/200.
 Therefore, we have to *experimentally* find the relationship between occurrence in the corpus and occurrence in English, which may vary with frequency.
 This experimental test is exactly what the linear regression does.

 Next, the number of words in each set of speeches can range from 20,000 to 800,000, so the number of appearances is multiplied by (800,000 / length) to get the number that would appear in 800,000 words.
 Then, the log is taken.
-This number is multiplied by the weight to get the final weight value.
+This number is added to the weight to get the final weight value.
 This takes into account that we care more about words that appear many times as opposed to only once.

+Technical note: The logs are summed because it is more meaningful to add logs (since this means multiplying the arguments) than to multiply them, for instance.
+In a previous version of the project, I multiplied the logs, but this led to the undesired consequence that $log(e)$ and $log(e^2)$ differ by a factor of 2, while $log(e^5)$ and $log(e^6)$ only differ by a factor of 1.2.

 **Similarity score**